turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

       `{ name: "Swedish Medical Center", floors: 6, completed: 1905, height: 65, beds: 368 }`

-## Rule 2 - _this_ in function code invoked using the new operator refers to the newly created object.
+## Rule 2 - _this_ in function code invoked using the new operator refers to the new instance of that object.

 When we use the new keyword to call our function as a constructor, a few things happen behind the scenes: